 Neurodermatitis This dermatitis usually has emotional origins.
 This can be particularly bad because the patient will constantly scratch so bad that the eczema will break open and become infected.
 Note the debilitating case of neurodermatitis below.

-Other factors that will set off dermatitis in general include changes in estrogen levels in women, food reactions such as from dairy products, eggs, soy, wheat or peanuts.
+Other factors that will set off eczema in general include changes in estrogen levels in women, food reactions such as from dairy products, eggs, soy, wheat or peanuts.

 It is helpful to know when the outbreaks occurred.
 Did it happen after playing with the neighbor’s dog, or after spending the afternoon in the park being exposed to ragweed and other grasses?
 Did you just wear a new pair of shoes or socks?